Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Here, set the background apps permissions to Never and hit the Terminate button located under the Terminate section.

-These are the ways in which you can fix the League Of Legends FPS capped at 60 error, however, if you need further assistance, check out our post on how to fix LOL FPS drop in Windows 10 & 11.
+These are the ways in which you can fix the League Of Legends FPS capped at 60 error; however, if you need further assistance, check out our post on how to fix LOL FPS drop in Windows 10 & 11.

+This problem can also appear if your monitor is stuck at 60Hz on Windows 11, but we have a guide that addresses that.
 Alternatively, take a look at how to fix League Of Legends black screen issues in case you or your friends encounter those as well.

 Was this guide helpful for you?
 Don’t hesitate to tell us in the comments section below.
 Furthermore, if you have other solutions, feel free to share them with us.
 Thanks for reading!